arrayfire/arrayfire-binary-python-wrapper/README.md

 [scikit-build-core](https://github.com/scikit-build/scikit-build-core) is used to provide the python build backend.
 The minimal, wrapper-only mode that relies on a system install will be built by default though the regular python build process.
 For example:
 ```
+python -m pip install -r dev-requirements.txt
-pipx run build --wheel
+python -m build --wheel
 ```
 Building a full pre-packaged local binary is an involved process that will require referencing the regular ArrayFire [build](https://github.com/arrayfire/arrayfire/wiki/Build-Instructions-for-Linux) [procedures](https://github.com/arrayfire/arrayfire/wiki/Build-Instructions-for-Windows).

 Besides the regular ArrayFire CMake configuration, building the binaries is an opt-in process that is set by an environment variable `AF_BUILD_LOCAL_LIBS=1`.
 Once that environment variable is set, scikit-build-core will take care of cloning ArrayFire, building, and including the necessary binaries.
+You may require specifying certain locations of external packages using `CMAKE_ARGS` to pass them to cmake.
+We recommend looking at our [docker build](https://github.com/arrayfire/arrayfire-docker/blob/afwheel310/arrayfire/scripts/build_wheel.sh) procedure to build this wheel if you wish to replicate it yourself.

 # Contributing